 Muir Central College was designed by the British architect, William Emerson and opened in 1872, Muir Central College is a fine example of Indo-Saracenic architecture.
-It is located 4 kms away from Allahabad railway station.
+It is located 4 kms away from Prayagraj railway station.
 Muir Central College has 200 feet tower made of pale yellow sand stone with marble and mosaic floors.
 It was later established as the University of Allahabad, one of the most reputed Universities of India.
 The University has Kausambi Museum with various artifacts from Kausambi including pottery, Terracotta figurines, coins, beads and bangles.

 The Department of Mathematics

 The Department of Mathematics, established in 1872 is one of the most prominent centres of learning in India.
 The Department is housed in a double-storied Gothic building with a domed roof and is lined with typical, Allahabadi arches, silhouettes of the past.
 The building also boasts of a tower, resembling the one in Pisa, Italy.
 The classrooms have high vaults and are lined with textbooks from the wall to the roof.
 The Department reflects the University’s claims of being the Oxford of the East.